jeffreyvr/easy-liveblogs/readme.txt

 The plugin has tons of filter and action hooks so that developers can adjust the plugin to their liking.
 Feel free to contribute on [GitHub](https://github.com/jeffreyvr/easy-liveblogs).

+== Frequently Asked Questions ==

+= Which post types can be used for liveblogs? =

+You may choose which post types can support liveblogs through the plugin settings.

+= Can I embed a liveblog with a shortcode? =

+You can embed a liveblog with a shortcode by using `[elb_liveblog id="the_id_of_your_liveblog"]`.

+= Does this plugin support AMP? =

+AMP is not supported, but a fallback link to the original page is displayed on AMP pages.

 == Installation ==

 1. Install the plugin from your WordPress admin, or upload and install the plugin folder to your plugins directory (e.g. /wp-content/plugins/)